anilbhatt1/EVA4P1_S15B_Depth_FG_Detection/README.md

 #### Training-4
 - Same strategy and data split as in Training-3 was adopted.
 For each epoch, trained network was tested against the entire test-set images of 120K images.
-- One difference was that albumentation transforms were used.
+- One improvement was that albumentation transforms were used.
 Apart from resizing, following transforms were used:
 - FG_BG -> IAAAdditiveGaussianNoise() -> This was used to emulate real-life scenario were noise will be present in cameras
 - FG_BG -> RGB Shift                  -> This was used to make training hard by shifting RGB channel values
 - FG_BG -> Cutout                     -> Certain portions of FG_BG image was cut-out (25% of overall size) so that network will learn to predict without the features those were cut-out.
 Also in real-life certain portion of image could get cut-out due to various factors.
 - BG    -> IAAAdditiveGaussianNoise() -> This was used to emulate real-life scenario were noise will be present in cameras
 - BG    ->  RGB Shift                 -> This was used to make training hard by shifting RGB channel values
 - BG    -> Cut-Out was NOT USED as we used cut-out already in FG_BG and adding cut-out randomly to BG also will cause adverse affect to network learning.
 Network may find it hard to figure out background corresponding to fg_bg.
 - Mask  -> This is ground-truth.
-Hence only resize based on epoch was only used.
+Hence only resize based on respective epoch/data strategy was used.
 - Depth -> This is ground-truth.
-Hence only resize based on epoch was only used.
+Hence only resize based on respective epoch/data strategy was used.
 - Test Images -> Only resize was used.
 Wanted to keep all other parameters intact as present in original image.
 - Results and logs of the same are shown as below.
-Mask prediction quality is seen as going down.
+Mask prediction results are seen as going down.
+- For display purpose after 10 epochs, a test-loader of batch size 8 from 10,000 images were created (out of 120K test images).
+Below displayed images are from this test_set.
 ###### Mask Prediction
 ![Mask_Prediction](https://github.com/anilbhatt1/EVA4P1_S15B_Depth_FG_Detection/blob/master/Images/S17_MP_0530.jpg)
 ###### Mask Ground-Truth